Social Login Implementation \ Login page

 In this part you will discover how to integrate Social Login in order to let users login with their existing accounts from over thirty different social networks such as Facebook, Google, Twitter, Yahoo, Instagram and LinkedIn amongst others.

 The library must be present only once on each page.
 If you have already implemented another of our services, then you might already have added the corresponding code.
-In this case you can skip this section.
+In this case you can skip this point.

 It is compatible with pages served using both HTTP or HTTPS.